problame/documentation/opinionated.rst

 - Managing schema migrations with Sqlite is painful.
 - Postgresql is powerful, rock solid and battle tested.
 - Postgresql is a great independent open source software.
-- Miniflux uses HSTORE/JSONB data types and handle user timezones with Postgres.
+- Miniflux uses HSTORE/JSONB data types and handles user timezones with Postgres.

 Why no Javascript framework?
 ----------------------------